Dividend Aristocrats vs Dividend Kings (2026): Why Neither Pays Enough to Retire On

 FAQs

-What is the difference between Dividend Kings and Dividend Aristocrats?
+What's the difference between Dividend Aristocrats and Dividend Kings?

 Dividend Aristocrats are S&P 500 companies that have raised their dividends for at least 25 consecutive years.
-Dividend Kings have done it for 50 or more years and don't need to be in the S&P 500.
-Every Dividend King is technically a Dividend Aristocrat, but not every Aristocrat makes it to King status.
-Beyond the streak length, the two groups differ in size, sector mix, and how investors access them.
-Aristocrats can be tracked through the NOBL ETF, while Kings have no dedicated fund.
+Dividend Kings have done it for 50 or more and don't need to be in the S&P 500.
+Every King is technically an Aristocrat, but not every Aristocrat makes it to King status.
+Beyond streak length, the two groups differ in size, sector mix, and ETF access.
+Aristocrats can be tracked through NOBL; Kings have no dedicated fund.
 For a full breakdown, see the comparison table above.

 How many Dividend Kings are there in 2026?

-There are between 52 and 57 Dividend Kings in 2026, depending on the source.
-The count varies because some lists include borderline cases like Canadian Utilities (where currency fluctuations affect the U.S. dollar payout) and Tootsie Roll (which sometimes increases dividends through stock dividends rather than cash).
-The most conservative count is 52 confirmed U.S. companies with unambiguous 50+ year streaks.
-Notable recent additions include Pentair, MGE Energy, and RLI Corp.
+Between 52 and 57, depending on the source.
+The count varies because some lists include borderline cases like Canadian Utilities and Tootsie Roll.
+The most conservative count is 52 confirmed U.S. companies with unambiguous 50-year streaks.
+Recent additions include Pentair, MGE Energy, and RLI Corp.